cboudereau/fpddd/README.md

 ```

 #### VALUE OBJECTS
+Very interesting point there : puting identity everywhere can hurt the system performance (IE : dependency injection framework where everything is an instance of a class).
+In most cases value objects can be a struct but when struct is a graph, list or a big datastructure, it is difficult to copy it all time.
+Thanks to record types, struct and ref readonly on dotnet core it is pretty easy to get value objects even if they are bigs.

 #### Personal Notes
 Here is a full version of the ENTITIES, SERVICE and VALUE OBJECT usage